recode-sh/cli/README.md

 **All your data (including the OAuth access token) are only stored locally in `~/.config/recode/recode.yml` (or in `XDG_CONFIG_HOME` if set).**

-The source code that implement the GitHub OAuth flow is located in the [recode-sh/api](https://github.com/recode-sh/api) repository.
+The source code that implements the GitHub OAuth flow is located in the [recode-sh/api](https://github.com/recode-sh/api) repository.

 ### Start